Rules of Procedure for the Audit Committee of the Supervisory Board of DEUTZ AG

 The composition of the Audit Committee and the term of office of the members of the committee are based on the Supervisory Board Rules of Procedure.

-The Audit Committee must include at least one member with accounting and audit expertise; this member may be the chairman.
-The chairman of the Audit Committee shall be independent and have expert knowledge and experience in the application of accounting principles and internal control systems.
+The Audit Committee must include at least one member with accounting and audit expertise; this member may be the chairperson.
+The chairperson of the Audit Committee shall be independent and have expert knowledge and experience in the application of accounting principles and internal control systems.
 He or she shall not be a former member of the Board of Management of DEUTZ AG.
 The members of the Audit Committee as a whole must have good knowledge of the sector in which the Company is active.

 Convening of meetings

-Meetings of the Audit Committee shall be convened by the chairman in writing with at least 14 days' notice.
+Meetings of the Audit Committee shall be convened by the chairperson in writing with at least 14 days' notice.
 An agenda must also be included with the invitation to the meeting.
 In urgent cases, the notice period may be shortened and a meeting convened by telephone or other means of telecommunication.

 At least two (2) meetings of the Audit Committee shall be held in each financial year.
 The meetings of the Audit Committee may also be held in the form of telephone conference calls or video conferences.